What's new in CTE?

 Classes will be taught at NPC, Show Low, from 8:00 to 11:00 a.m.
 Monday through Friday.

 The NAVIT program will pay tuition and fees for the hairstyling program (1100 hours).
-Students who opt to finish the cosmetology program (1600 hours) will need to pay for additional 500 hours.
+Students who opt to finish the cosmetology program (1600 hours) must pay for an additional 500 hours.

 Students must pay a $400 deposit for cosmetology and supplies which can be reimbursed upon completion of the State Board Exam.